matchbox1892/automatic-octo-pancake/docs/modernization-plan.md

 - Supports theme and layout overrides without touching DOM selectors directly.
 - Lets narrative text blocks, pick-list options, and protocol templates be edited by EMS staff in a secure, browser-based GUI.
 - Captures state in a predictable store that can be exported as printable narrative text or JSON for downstream systems.
+- Duplicates the checkbox- and select-driven UX that currently produces the SOAP narrative so existing crews can generate reports without retraining.

 ## 3. Proposed architecture
 | Concern | Decision | Rationale |